-Non-racing greyhounds will no longer be required to be muzzled in public under reforms announced today by the Andrews Labor Government.
+Non-racing greyhounds will no longer be required to be muzzled in public under reforms announced today by the Victorian Government.

 From 1 January 2019, non-racing greyhounds won’t need a muzzle in public, but will still need to be leashed.